dusieq95/discordbot/README.md

 ---

-## 7. Special Thanks & Shout-Out
+## 7. Special Thanks!
-Big thanks to **[Rishi]**, whose [ShapesInc Library](https://github.com/Rishiraj0100/shapesinc-py) made building this chatbot so much smoother.
+Big thanks to **@Rishiraj0100**, whose [ShapesInc Library](https://github.com/Rishiraj0100/shapesinc-py) made building this chatbot so much smoother.
 Your work and contributions to this repo are truly appreciated!

 ---